Deep Learning Based Walking Tasks Classification in Older Adults using fNIRS: Methods

 \section{Methods}

 An overview of the proposed methods utilized in this work is illustrated in Fig.~\ref{fig:ov}.
-We have four major steps: data collection, data pre-processing, feature extraction and applying machine learning models: \begin{itemize} \item \textbf{Data Collection:} In data collection, participants were asked to complete the task protocol as instructed, during which their hemodynamic activations were collected using fNIRS.
-In addition, we also collected subject-related data (gender and RBANS) of the participants. \item \textbf{Data Pre-processing:} In data pre-processing, we apply different methods such as visual inspection, wavelet denoising, hemodynamic data conversion, and spline and low pass filterings to obtain HbO2 and Hb data of participants in time domain for different task conditions. \item \textbf{Feature Extraction:} We extract features by calculating the maximum, minimum, mean, kurtosis and skewness values of the Hb and HbO2 signals in different task conditions.
-The value is calculated as an average of the left and right hemisphere of the brain, corresponding to channel 1-8 and channel 9-16.
-We then combined those hemodynamics fNIRS-related hemodynamics data with subject-related data of gender and RBANS scores to build up our features vectors to be used in machine learning models. \item \textbf{Applying Machine Learning:} We applied various machine learning algorithms in establishing machine learning models using \textit{scikit-learn} framework~\cite{pedregosa2011scikit}.
-We fine-tuned the model by considering different hyperparameters and configurations, and analyzed the trade-off between classification accuracy and computational efficiency. \end{itemize}
+We have four major steps: data collection, data pre-processing, feature extraction and deep learning: \begin{itemize} \item \textbf{Data Collection:} In data collection, participants were asked to complete the task protocol as instructed, during which their hemodynamic activations were collected using fNIRS.
+In addition, we also collected subject-related data (gender and RBANS). \item \textbf{Data Pre-processing:} In data pre-processing, we applied different methods such as visual inspection, wavelet denoising, hemodynamic data conversion, and spline and low pass filterings to obtain HbO2 and Hb data of participants in time domain for different task conditions. \item \textbf{Feature Engineering:} We formulated the data pre-processed as an image tensor.
+First two channels of the image tensor represent the pre-processed Hb and HbO2 data, respectively.
+We also added another channel into the image tensor which is the difference between the HbO2 and Hb, i.e, the HbO2 - Hb referred to as the oxigen index~\cite{izzetoglu2005motion}. \item \textbf{Deep Learning:} We applied various deep learning algorithms using the PyTorch framework~\cite{paszke2019pytorch}.
+We used the pre-trained deep neural network and vision transformer architectures which are available open-source, and fine-tune them with the engineered fNIRS data and evaluate the model performance. \end{itemize}